bigchaindb/bigchaindb-examples/docs/source/ontherecord.rst

 Create assets
 ^^^^^^^^^^^^^

-- with arbitrary payload
+- With arbitrary payload
-- and an unlimited amount
+- And an unlimited amount

 Retrieve assets
 ***************

-- that you currently own (like UTXO's)
+- That you currently own (like UTXO's)
-- by searching the asset data/payload
+- By searching the asset data/payload
-- state indicator (in backlog vs. on bigchain)
+- State indicator (in backlog vs. on bigchain)

 What this app doesn't provide
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^